ImJustinTIme/ImJustinTIme/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on revamping my personal website
-- 🎉 Just recently launched [justink.photo](https://www.justink.photo) check it out!
+- 🎉 Just recently launched a gallery site at [justink.photo](https://www.justink.photo) check it out!
-- 🌱 I’m currently learning Sveltkit
+- 🌱 New Personal Hubsite in the works at [codejustin.dev](https://codejustin.dev)
-- 📫 How to reach me: jkuennen@proton.me
+- 📫 How to reach me: codejustin@proton.me
+-